Shufang-Zhu/Syft-safety/Readme.md

 ## Docker container
 It is possible to run Ssyft inside a Docker container.
+Note: the first time you run the script it may take some time to download to container from DockerHub.

       $ ssyft.sh [-smv | -tlsf] <filename>